La Rochelle set up Leinster rematch with dominant Exeter win

 Conversions: J Simmonds 7, 60, 71, 76

-La Rochelle ensured a repeat of the 2022 in this year’s Champions Cup showpiece against Leinster as they scored seven tries against Exeter in Bordeaux.
+La Rochelle ensured a repeat of the 2022 final in this year’s showpiece against as they scored seven tries against in Bordeaux.

 For the first quarter, Exeter were just about able to match the extraordinary intensity their heavily-favoured opposition provided, but from the moment UJ Seutini cut through off a short pass in midfield, it was one-way traffic.